University of al-Qarawiyyin: 20th century and transformation into state university

 In 1947, al-Qarawiyyin was integrated into the state educational system, and women were first admitted to study there during the 1940s.
 In 1963, after Moroccan independence, al-Qarawiyyin was officially transformed by royal decree into a university under the supervision of the ministry of education.
 Classes at the old mosque ceased and a new campus was established at a former French Army barracks.
-While the dean took his seat at Fez, four faculties were founded in and outside the city: a faculty of Islamic law in Fez, a faculty of Arab studies in Marrakech, and two faculties of theology in Tétouan and near Agadir.
+While the dean took his seat at Fez, four faculties were founded in and outside the city: a faculty of Islamic law in Fez, a faculty of Arab studies in Marrakesh, and two faculties of theology in Tétouan and near Agadir.
 Modern curricula and textbooks were introduced and the professional training of the teachers improved.
 Following the reforms, al-Qarawiyyin was officially renamed "University of Al Quaraouiyine" in 1965.

 In 1975, General Studies was transferred to the newly founded Sidi Mohamed Ben Abdellah University; al-Qarawiyyin kept the Islamic and theological courses of studies.
-In 1973, Abdelhadi Tazi published a three-volume history of the establishment entitled جامع القرويين (The al-Qarawiyyin Mosque).
+In 1972, Abdelhadi Tazi published a three-volume history of the establishment entitled جامع القرويين (The al-Qarawiyyin Mosque).

 In 1988, after a hiatus of almost three decades, the teaching of traditional Islamic education at al-Qarawiyyin was resumed by King Hassan II in what has been interpreted as a move to bolster conservative support for the monarchy.